-Cold calls are the dreaded way to bootstrap a company into profitability, and many salespeople hate them.
-The reason they’re so hated is often because the salesperson has experienced the most ineffective version of cold calling, which let to them being rejected over and over again.
-A more successful approach, however, would naturally be more enjoyable to perform.
+To make cold calling work, calls are the dreaded way to bootstrap a company into profitability, and many salespeople hate them.
+The reason they’re so hated is often that the salesperson has experienced the most ineffective version of cold calling, which led to them being rejected over and over again.
+To make cold calling work a more successful approach, however, would naturally be more enjoyable to perform.

 For that reason, in this post, we offer a few basic, valuable tips that will help anyone convert a higher percentage of their cold calls.
 Implement these guidelines, and your cold calls can become significantly less painful.

 To make cold calling work, do your homework

 Doing a bit of research on each person you call can pay off tremendously, especially once you learn what things to focus on.
 A quick Google search will tell you a bit of basic info about the person’s company, and maybe even their role in it (at the very least, their title).
 This gives you background info, but can also give you clues into what the prospect’s mindset will be; what matters to them, and what will persuade them.

 It seems time-consuming, but if you can leverage the information into increased conversions and easier bond development, it’s well worth it.

 Focus on problem-solving

 Put simply: just ask how you can help.
 Almost everyone will talk about their problems and concerns if prompted.
 This is your chance to listen to their issues, acknowledge them, understand them, and see if your solution is a fit.
 Ask if what you offer meets that need, and if not, what would.

 In good scenarios, the prospect will see that your solution could work for them.
 But at the very least, you’ll get useful information that can help you on future calls.